-- 5. Information was presented at the community outreach meeting including: a.
+- 5. Information was presented at the community outreach meeting including: - a.
 The type(s) of Marijuana Establishment to be located at the proposed address; - b.
 Information adequate to demonstrate that the location will be maintained securely; - c.
 Steps to be taken by the Marijuana Establishment to prevent diversion to minors; - d.
 A plan by the Marijuana Establishment to positively impact the community; and e.
-Information adequate to demonstrate that the location will not constitute a purisance. - e.
-Information adequate to demonstrate that the location will not constitute a nuisance as defined by law. - 6.
+Information adequate to demonstrate that the location will not constitute a nuisance as - $c{1}$ moments of by law. - 6.
 Community members were permitted to ask questions and receive answers from representatives of the Marijuana Establishment.